Oberlin Family History

 Until the mid 1980′s, I had assumed that our family immigrated just prior to the Civil War, and had little to do with the founding of America.
 My paternal grandparents provided me with some initial information, although they could only tell me about ancestors they knew – two or three previous generations.
 My first visit to the Allen County Public Library (Fort Wayne) yielded an additional generation.
 I also obtained considerable information about the Oberlins who settled in Pennsylvania during the early 1700′s.
 It was years later before I actually confirmed the lineage to the original immigrants.

 In 1632, a second Johannes Oberlin, son of the Johannes baptized in 1574, moved his family to Strasbourg, probably because Protestantism was more firmly established there.
 Through two more generations the Oberlins were bakers.
 In the early eighteenth century, perhaps in a effort toward upward social mobility, Johann Georg Oberlin broke with family tradition and studied at the renowned Protestant Gymnasium in Strasbourg.
 He married Marie-Madeleine Feltz and fathered two daughters and seven sons.
-The second son, born in 1740, was Johann Friedrich Oberlin, the famous clergyman of northeastern France and namesake of Oberlin College.
+The second son, born in 1740, was Johann Friedrich Oberlin, the French clergyman and namesake of Oberlin College.

 Meanwhile, back in Berne, the Oberlins were still having problems with the Church.
-In 1710, Margaret Oberlin, and 29 others, were imprisoned because of there religious endeavors.
+In 1710, Margaret Oberlin, and 29 others, were imprisoned because of their religious endeavors.
 Margaret later escaped through Holland and became the first known Oberlin in America.
 In 1711, she emigrated to New York aboard the ship “Oberlander.”
 (Amish Mennonites saw their share of persecution then, and were often called “Oberlanders.”)
 This was the beginning of a mass exodus of 30,000 Palatinate Protestants to the Colonies.
 Thousands of others were lost at sea seeking a new life in a new world.
 All of this kind of personalizes the reasons why the United States of America was founded on the principle of religious freedom.

 Prior to 1760, there appears to have been three original ancestors of the Oberlins in America.
 There was also a John Francis Oberlin who lived in Bethlehem, Pennsylvania from about 1760 to 1780.
 John Francis was in charge of the church store, which was located on the north side of Market Street, opposite the graveyard.
 He was a vehement Tory, and remarked that he had sufficient rope in his store to hang all of Congress.
 The official history of Bethlehem describes John Francis Oberlin as a “crotchety and often troublesome man, with whom the authorities of the place more than once came into unpleasant conflict about various matters.”
-In 1781, he, with his wife and four children, returned to Europe.
+In 1781, he, along with his wife and four children, returned to Europe.

 In 1755, a John Martin Oberlin, reputedly from Wurtemburg, Germany, married Eva Nagel in Lancaster County, Pennsylvania.
 Around 1779, with their sons Christopher, Casper (Gasper), Henry, Boston, and Frederich, they moved to Westmoreland County, where many of Christopher’s descendants still live.
 In 1792, John & Eva and most of their sons moved to Bourbon County, Kentucky.
 In 1797, leaving Henry behind, the family moved to Ross County, Ohio.
 Most later records show their name as Overly or Oberly.
 Many of their descendants live in southern Ohio, Indiana, and Kansas.

 The third group descended from two brothers, John Michael Oberlin and John Adam Oberlin.
-They came to America in 1737 with their father, John Martin Oberlin, from Liedolsheim (east of the Rhine River north of Karlsruhe), Germany.
-The Oberlin (Stober and Fry) families are listed as “pioneer families” in the 1883 History of Lancaster County and a Martin Overle appears on the 1726 Conestoga Township tax roll.
+They came to America in 1738 with their father, John Martin Oberlin, from Liedolsheim (east of the Rhine River north of Karlsruhe), Germany.
+The Oberlin (Stober and Fry) families are listed as “pioneer families” in the 1883 History of Lancaster County.
+(A Martin Overle appears on the 1726 Conestoga Township tax roll.)
 It’s believed John Martin died shortly after arriving in America.
 Referring to Martin and his sons, in his 1901 publication, Memorials of the Huguenots in America, Reverend A. Stapleton writes: “The Oberlins were distinguished in the history of France, notably the Reformer of Ban-de-la-Roche (Johann Friedrich Oberlin), who was a relative of the Pennsylvania Oberlins.”
 (The physical resemblance my grandfather and brother bear to Johann Friedrich’s pictures is remarkable.)
 They probably traveled by boat on the Rhine River to the Netherlands where they boarded a Dutch ship, which brought them to the new world.

 John Michael was born in Germany on 27 September 1717.
 Michael married Christina Barbara Zwecker 19 November 1742 at Trinity Lutheran Church, New Holland.
 One of the oldest and most historic churches in that area is the old Bergstrasse Church, which Michael co-founded 13 May 1752.
 Wendle Zwecker, Barbara’s father, was a founder of Trinity Lutheran Church.
 Michael died 17 May 1787 in Earl Township, Lancaster County, Pennsylvania.
 His will lists the following children: John Jacob, Adam, Margaret, Christina, Rebecca, Elizabeth, and Hannah.